jtadams02/connect-4/README.md

 # models.py

 This contains the django model to run a tournament, stored in the class TournamentExecution.
 It accepts a list of player_class_names strings and integer of games_per_match.
-It loads the players using the get_ai_list function and then creates and run a tournament; both from tournament.py.
-It stores the results of the tournament in its results variable
+It creates a container in which a tournament is run using these parameters.
+It then stores the results of the tournament in its results variable.

 # views.py